Got fabric scraps? Learn how to make fabric coasters as a set of 4!

 - Quilting ruler

-Sew your wonky strips together using a 1/4″ seam allowance.
+Stitch your wonky strips together using a 1/4″ seam allowance on your sewing machine.
 Continue adding strips until you have a panel that is at least 10″ long and 10″ wide.
 Square up the panel and cut into 4 – 5″ squares.

 Each coaster will have one later of batting, one layer of backing, and one pieced top.
 Layer them in this order: batting, backing (right side up), and then pieced panel (right side down).
 Pin in place at all 4 corners.
 Sew around all 4 edges, leaving a 2″ opening on one side.